Rogerluiz0/text-reader/README.md

 # Run the application in development mode
 $ npm run dev

-# The server will start at port: 80 - go to http://localhost:80
+# The port that the server will open will be shown on the console
 ```

 Requirements to run **locally**: